datastax-training/retail/README.md

+The Black Friday project contains 4 major parts.

+The first is in the cql directory that sets up the database schema for the entire project.

+The second is the data generation portion in the generate_data dir.
+It does both an initial static data load with the seed scripts (1.seed_zipcode and 2.seed_retail).
+It also generates sample data on a continuous basis using metagener (the scripts in 3.scan_data).

-The black friday project is a simple Python / Flask project that runs against a local DSE.
+The third part is the web project in the web directory that is a simple Python / Flask project that runs against a local DSE.
 This expects that you have a local DSE setup and running.

+The fourth part is what you will write.
+It will be Spark Jobs that can run against both the static data set and also against the dynamic data before it flows into Cassandra.

 ## Mac Setup ##